claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 ### SQS
 **Simple Queueing Service (SQS)**: Fully managed queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications

+**Use Case**: You need to queue up transaction emails to be sent e.g. Signup, Reset Password.
+SQS Queue.

 - The consumer polls the queue for messages.
 Once a consumer processes a message, it deletes it from the queue using **DeleteMessage** API.
 -  **Max message size: 256KB**.
 Bigger message needs Amazon SQS Extended Client library (Max: 2GB).
 - **Default message retention: 4 days (max: 14 days)**
 - **Consumers could be EC2 instances or Lambda functions**
 - Message are grouped by ID
 - Is possible to attach an ASG to the consumer instances

-**Use Case**: You need to queue up transaction emails to be sent e.g. Signup, Reset Password.
-SQS Queue types:

-- 2 types of queue:
+#### Types of Queue
 - **Standard:** allows you to send nearly unlimited number of transactions per second, but message are out of order.
 It has low latency
 - **FIFO:** guarantees the order of messages when being consumed.
 	- 300 transaction
 	- no duplicates
 	- order by id
 	- 10 message read a time. doesn't accept duplicates.
 #### Encryption
 - In-flight encryption using HTTPS API
 - At-rest server-side encryption: